mccxiv/atom-themes/README.md

 `options`: Optional configuration object.
 Sorting only has an effect when fetching pages.
 `options.sort`: One of `'downloads'`, `'stars'`, `'created_at'`, or `'updated_at'`.
 `options.direction`: The sorting direction, defaults to `'desc'`.
+`options.readme`: Boolean.
+Whether or not to grab the repo's readme.
+Requires more requests.

 ### Fetch theme names on a specific page
 ```js